user2589/Toggl.py/Readme.md

 It was created for internal use by students in Software Engineering program and tailored for academic purposes.
 However, I will be glad to hear it is used in industry as well.

-At the moment three types of reports available:
+At the moment three types of reports are available:

 - team time report, charts with weekly teams effort
 - individual time report, CSV file